alzhahir/learning-repo/README.md

 # learning-repo
-This repo was created for code learning purposes
+This repository is created for code learning purposes.

 Compiled version is available on the releases page.
 You can also compile the code yourself as it's not really that advanced.